This online course is designed to prepare reading coaches in the strategies and techniques deployed in the Startup Reading Long Vowels Course.

 The words for the six pictures on this page are listed on the lower left corner of your teacher’s guide Book 2 on page 11.
 Although this is a short lesson, you can spend time working with a student to help them to detect and identify the long vowel sound in the words in this lesson.
 This skill will be used shortly as we move into the role of a vowel detective. | |||

-Page 3, Intro to the Reading Code Lesson, B2, 1.07.0 RC | 00:04:00 | ||
+Page 3, Coach: Intro to the Reading Code Lesson, B2, 1.07.0 RC | 00:04:00 | ||

 In this lesson, we address the most challenging part in learning to read English which is to identify the sounds made by the primary vowels in a word: A, E, I, O, U. The lessons on the vowels will use the standard diacritical marks: for long vowels the mark is called a macron.
 This term is far too difficult for young students to grasp and use effectively.
 We use the term accent mark to represent the long vowel symbol.
 The concept of a go-to reading strategy is emphasized throughout the Startup Reading program as the essential step in reading words.
 The go-to strategy for identifying a vowel sound in a word is called the reading code.
 In this lesson, students are introduced to the reading code.
 The reading code is a logical way to identify the sound of the vowel in a word and sets the foundation for students to become effective readers. | |||

-Page 3, Review of the Intro to the Reading Code, B2, 1.07.3 RC | 00:04:00 | ||
+Page 3, Introduction to the Reading Code, B2, 1.07.1 | 00:04:00 | ||

 In this lesson, we address the most challenging part in learning to read English which is to identify the sounds made by the primary vowels in a word: A, E, I, O, U. The lessons on the vowels will use the standard diacritical marks: for long vowels the mark is called a macron.
 This term is far too difficult for young students to grasp and use effectively.
 We use the term accent mark to represent the long vowel symbol.
 The concept of a go-to reading strategy is emphasized throughout the Startup Reading program as the essential step in reading words.
 The go-to strategy for identifying a vowel sound in a word is called the reading code.
 In this lesson, students are introduced to the reading code.
 The reading code is a logical way to identify the sound of the vowel in a word and sets the foundation for students to become effective readers. | |||